shahryarfp/Solar-System-simulation/README.md

 - Particles swirl and settle into orbit around the star.
 - Close encounters and gentle collisions allow particles to stick together and grow into planet-like bodies.
-- Some bodies develop small companions—moonlets—that trace their own faint paths.
+- Some bodies develop small moonlets that trace their own faint paths.
 - Rare, head-on collisions with the star create bright “explosions” of debris.

 It’s a dynamic dance of gravity, motion, and merging that plays out in vivid color.